LassoSoft/LassoGuide/lasso_guide_source/operations/encryption.rst

 SHA1
    This is a one-way cryptographic hash algorithm that is often used for passwords.
-There is no way to decode data which has been hashed using SHA1.
+There is no way to decode data that has been hashed using SHA1.

 .. method:: encrypt_blowfish(plaintext, -seed::string)